Bike Tires

 Introducing different types of tires

-- Tubular tire is stitched close around the inner tube and it doesn’t have the opening -they are totally round.
-Combination of the two is then glued to the rim of a bicycle wheel.
-Tubular tire is very light and rides beautifully, but is more prone to punctures.
+- Tubular tire is stitched close around the inner tube and it doesn’t have an opening -they are totally round.
+A combination of the two is then glued to the rim of a bicycle wheel.
+The tubular tire is very light and rides beautifully, but is more prone to punctures.
 That exposes its biggest drawback, being quite an ordeal to fix and install it.

-- Tubeless tire doesn’t require a separated inner tube, it has continuous molded ribs integrated inside, so the air pressure forces tire to seal with the metal wheel rim.
-That brings us to the main disadvantage, tubeless need compatible rims.
+- Tubeless tire doesn’t require a separated inner tube, it has continuously molded ribs integrated inside, so the air pressure forces the tire to seal with the metal wheel rim.
+That brings us to the main disadvantage, tubeless needs compatible rims.
 On the other hand, there’ll be less maintenance involved since tubeless tires are commonly injected with liquid sealants for better sealing and to prevent tires from leaking air caused by punctures.
 Despite the puncture, it should take you home.
-Future looks bright for tubeless tires for use in all types of bicycles, especially because more and more clincher tires rims are capable of taking the tubeless as well.
+The future looks bright for tubeless tires for use in all types of bicycles, especially because more and more clincher tire rims are capable of taking the tubeless as well.